LefterisLymp/ECE_Artificial_Intelligence/README.md

 💻 🧠 Artificial Intelligence course projects.
-ECE 7th semester's projects.<br>
+ECE 7th semester course.<br>
 In total, 3 projects were implemented.<br>

 In <b>TN2020-P1</b>, search algorithms such as [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) were implemented in order to navigate through mazes.